vmware-tanzu/tanzu-plugin-runtime/component/README.md

 - `AddRow(items ...interface{})`: adds rows to the OutputWriter component
 - `SetText(text string)`: sets the spinner text
 - `SetFinalText(finalText string, prefix log.LogType)`: sets the spinner final text and prefix log indicator
-- `StartSpinner()`: start the spinner instance and renders the spinnerText
+- `StartSpinner()`: starts the spinner instance, showing the spinnerText
-- `StopSpinner()`: stops the running spinner instance and renders FinalText if set
+- `StopSpinner()`: stops the running spinner instance, displays FinalText if set
-- `Render()`: stops the spinner and render the output
+- `Render()`: stops the running spinner instance, displays FinalText if set, then renders the output

 ## Prompt Component